 ***Please note: Independent study and undergraduate research registration procedures can vary by department.
 Please check with your department’s administrative staff to see if additional forms or permissions are required prior to registration.

-**Please refer to the Work study Supervisor website for additional details on how to hire a work-study eligible student for undergraduate research.
+**Please refer to the College Work-Study for Supervisors for additional details on how to hire a work-study eligible student for undergraduate research.

 For additional questions or concerns about hiring a student using Work Study, please contact: